Essential Questions Series: Change, Equity & Sustainability

 Live Q&A Sessions

 During a series of eight live Q&A sessions with representatives of each featured museum, we dove a little deeper into their models and approaches.
 We answered attendees’ burning questions, discussed takeaways, and offered “Room in the Zoom” to discuss the case study in small groups with peers.
-While the sessions were not recorded, we do have copies of the Q&A transcripts for most of the sessions.
-Click the name of the museum below to download their session’s transcript.
+These sessions were not recorded.

 Brainstorm: Take Action!